daniloster/react-form-flow/docs/markdown/GETTING_STARTED.md

 #### App

-A few things are required in order to use the provider.
+A few things are required in order to use the `react-form-flow` library.

 - initialData: the initial data to be rendered in the form
 - schemaData: an object with validation rules per json path
-- children: the react node being wrapped by the provider
+- children: the react node being wrapped by the provider containing the real form within fields

 ```jsx
 import React from 'react';